mobilebarn/UNIFIED_COMMERCE/PROJECT_STATUS_SUMMARY.md

 ## 🎯 Executive Summary

 We have successfully completed the core backend infrastructure of the Unified Commerce Platform, with all 8 microservices properly connected to the GraphQL Federation Gateway.
-The frontend applications (admin panel and storefront) are running but still using mock data.
-Our next focus is to connect these frontend applications to the GraphQL Federation Gateway to display real data.
+The frontend applications (admin panel and storefront) are running and now connected to the GraphQL Federation Gateway with real data.
+Our next focus is to complete the remaining functionality in both frontend applications.

 ## ✅ Major Accomplishments